Srivaths-P/Dockerless-Online-Judge/README.md

 *   **Secure Sandboxed Execution:** A multi-layered security model to safely run untrusted code:
     *   **Resource Enforcement (`systemd`):** Hard limits on wall-clock time (TLE), memory usage (MLE), and process count (preventing fork bombs) are enforced at the kernel level using cgroups managed by `systemd`.
     *   **Filesystem & Network Isolation (`bubblewrap`):** User code is executed in a tightly sealed container with no network access (`--unshare-net`) and a read-only view of essential system libraries.
-*   **Accurate Resource Measurement:** A dependency-free Python wrapper script uses the `os.fork()` and `os.wait4()` syscalls to precisely measure the wall-clock time and peak memory usage of user submissions.
 *   **Asynchronous Judging:** Submissions are pushed to a high-performance `asyncio` queue and processed by a pool of background workers, ensuring the web interface remains fast and responsive.
+*   **Advanced Judging Logic:**
+    *   **Custom Validators:** Support for problems with multiple correct answers (e.g., floating-point precision, path-finding) via custom validator scripts.
+    *   **Configurable Languages:** The language for validator and generator scripts can be configured.
+*   **Test Case Generator:** Problems can include a `generator` script that users can trigger from the UI to see sample test cases.
 *   **Contest Lifecycle Management:** Full support for `Upcoming`, `Active`, and `Ended` contest states, with access controls to hide problems before a contest starts and block submissions after it ends.
-*   **Test Case Generator:** Problems can include a `generator.py` script that users can trigger from the UI to see sample test cases.
 *   **Comprehensive Logging:** Detailed JSON logs track user activity, submission lifecycle events, and generator requests for auditing and analytics.
-*   **RESTful API:** A well-defined API for core functionalities like submitting code, checking submission status, and retrieving problem details.

 ## System Architecture

 DOJ is built on a layered architecture to ensure separation of concerns and security.

 1.  **Web & API Layer (FastAPI):** Handles all HTTP requests, serves the Jinja2 frontend, provides the RESTful JSON API, and manages user authentication.
 2.  **Application Logic Layer:** Contains service functions.
-On a new submission, it validates the request, creates a database record, and enqueues the submission ID.
+On a new submission, it validates the request, creates a database record, and enqueues the submission ID for the judging layer.
-3.  **Asynchronous Judging Layer (`asyncio`):** A pool of worker tasks continuously pulls submission IDs from the queue and orchestrates the judging process.
+3.  **Asynchronous Judging Layer (`asyncio`):** A pool of worker tasks continuously pulls submission IDs from a queue.
+It orchestrates the judging workflow by making calls to the sandbox engine.
+4.  **Sandbox Engine Layer:** Provides a high-level API to run arbitrary code.
+It handles the "compile-if-needed" logic and abstracts away the low-level details of sandboxing.
-4.  **Sandboxing & Measurement Layer:**
+5.  **Sandboxing & Measurement Layer:**
     *   **Enforcer (`systemd`):** A transient `systemd` scope applies non-negotiable cgroup limits for Time, Memory, and Processes.
     *   **Isolator (`bubblewrap`):** Inside the `systemd` scope, `bubblewrap` creates the final sandboxed environment with a minimal, read-only filesystem and no network.
     *   **Measurer (`wrapper.py`):** A dynamically-generated Python script uses `os.fork()` and `os.wait4()` to execute the user's code and precisely measure its wall-clock time and peak memory usage.
-    *   **Collector:** The main application reads the measurement results and the `systemd` exit status to determine the final verdict.

 ## Getting Started